1. Introduction – Accounting Standard

 Accounting Standard 22 has been prescribed by ICAI to be applied in accounting for taxes on income.
 This AS is applied to match the differences between accounting income and taxable income.

-I. Accounting income is the net profit before tax for a period, as reported in profit and loss statement
+1. Accounting income is the net profit before tax for a period, as reported in the profit and loss statement.

-II.
-Taxable income is the income on which income tax is payable, computed by applying provisions of the Income Tax Act, 1961 & Rules
+2. Taxable income is the income on which income tax is payable, computed by applying provisions of the Income Tax Act, 1961 & Rules.

 The differences can be of two types:

-AS 22 needs to be applied when there is the difference between taxable income and accounting income.
-If taxable income is greater than accounting income then it will result in deferred tax asset and if accounting income is greater than taxable income then it will result in deferred tax liability.
+AS 22 needs to be applied when there are differences between taxable income and accounting income.
+If taxable income is greater than accounting income, then it will result in deferred tax asset.
+And if accounting income is greater than taxable income, then it will result in deferred tax liability.

-When an entity has unabsorbed depreciation or carry forward of losses then in such a case deferred tax asset should be recognized to the extent there is a virtual certainty supported by convincing evidence.
+Say, an entity has unabsorbed depreciation or carry forward of losses.
+In such a case, deferred tax asset should be recognized to the extent there is a virtual certainty supported by convincing evidence.
 Virtual certainty is a matter of judgment of convincing evidence, which should be available in a concrete form at a particular date.

 The application of AS 22 can be explained with the help of examples: